-Literary Arts is happy to hear from experienced teachers interested in offering multi-week or one-day online writing classes for adults.
+Literary Arts is happy to hear from experienced teachers interested in offering multi-week or one-day online and in-person writing classes for adults.
 Instructors should be knowledgeable about the craft of writing, have teaching experience, and some publishing credits.
 We are especially interested in receiving class proposals from BIPOC writers, Oregon Book Awards authors, and Oregon Literary Fellowships recipients who teach in the genres of poetry, fiction and nonfiction.
 Our teachers are contracted for individual classes.

 Our classes are limited in size and focused on specific writing goals.
 We strive to build a supportive community of writers that provides opportunities for students from a wide range of backgrounds and interests to participate in an enriching experience.
 We offer classes that allow students to achieve short term and long-term goals and deepen their writing practice.
 We value experimentation, making mistakes and learning from others as part of the artistic process.

 To apply to teach at Literary Arts, please familiarize yourself with our current class offerings.
 Then submit the following:

 - a 1 page statement of your teaching philosophy